Tony Vega (jockey): 1980s

-In addition to becoming one of the nation's top riders, Vega was known as a no-nonsense kind of guy, with swift hands on a horse, and quick fist's in the jockey's room.
-He had been nicknamed "The Baby Animal" as a teenager because of his size and attitude, and on the racetrack he was nicknamed "Tony Vee, The Honey Bee" because of his rendition of Muhammad Ali's famous poem, "Float like a butterfly, sting like a bee" moniker that he used around the racetrack.
-Vega was a popular figure and fan favorite on the East Coast racetrack's, known for his charismatic personality and his strong and stylish finishes during races.
-Vega won the majority of his races aboard long shots and cheap horse's, rarely riding stakes race caliber horse's.
-Vega had a deft touch, and an uncanny ability to get horses to run the race of their lives's whenever he was aboard.
-Down the stretch, Vega out rode some of the greatest jockeys of all time from the quarter pole home very often.
+In addition to his success as a jockey, Vega was known for his competitive demeanor and physical riding style.
+During his teenage years, he was nicknamed "The Baby Animal" because of his size and attitude, while on the racetrack he was referred to as "Tony Vee, The Honey Bee," a nickname inspired by Muhammad Ali's phrase "Float like a butterfly, sting like a bee."
+Vega was a well-known figure on East Coast racetracks and was recognized for his finishing ability during races.
+He won many of his races aboard long shots and lower-tier horses, despite infrequently riding stakes-caliber mounts.

 In 1985, Garden State Park Racetrack re-opened, and Vega, who was also riding regularly at Bowie Racetrack, Timonium, Laurel, and Pimlico, began working double duty and driving back and forth to New Jersey to ride at Atlantic City, the Meadowlands, and Garden State Park at night.
 He did this after working horses in the mornings, and riding races during the afternoon in Maryland, and on certain day's driving to New Jersey to ride the night cards.
 Vega won races at every track that he competed at that year.

 Although his business had slowed down, Vega continued to win races at a steady clip and made the best of every opportunity presented to him.
 On June 17, 1985, Vega was called on to replace veteran Jockey Craig Perret on a mare named Forest Maiden at Garden State Park Racetrack.
 Vega and Forest Maiden went on to win the race that night in impressive fashion.
 On June 22, 1985, Vega was named back on Forest Maiden and scored another victory on the mare, squeezing through on the rail for a come from behind victory in the "Ambassador of Luck Handicap" at Monmouth Park Racetrack in New Jersey.

 After winning several races aboard Forest Maiden, and several other horses for trainer Joe Pierce, Vega was named on a horse named Evzone in the first running of the All American Handicap at Garden State Park.
 Vega and Evzone went on to win, establishing a new track record in the process by finishing the 1 1/16 mile turf race in 1:41 4/5 seconds.